IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia-setup.md

 * Launch Insomnia
 * Add new request from the left panel
 * Use POST method and select the *url* environment variable as value
-* Select" GraphQL Query" as query type for first tab.
+* Select "GraphQL Query" as query type for first tab.
-* Paste following query to retrieve deatils of the company you are connected to
+* Paste following query to retrieve details of the company you are connected to
 ```json
 {
 query company {